Buzludzha Monument, Bulgaria

 The Buzludzha monument is one of the world’s most famous modern ruins.
 Now left to decay, this incredibly atmospheric building has appeared in films, in documentaries, and it regularly features on lists of the world’s most beautiful abandoned places.
-Once an important political symbol, Buzludzha monument has now become a popular destination for travellers, photographers and adventure seekers.
+Once an important political symbol, the Buzludzha monument has now become a popular destination for travelers, photographers, and adventure seekers.

 You could plan your tour to Buzludzha Bulgaria as a day trip, or as a part of a longer, customized tour around Bulgaria.
 As with all of my excursions, an escorted tour of Buzludzha Bulgaria can be tailored to suit all your needs.